aeevered/elected-officials-data-acquisition/docs/README.md

 The implementation of the dimensional modeling could be done using something like dbt or another data transformation tool.

 Note: I have chosen a relational database dimensional data model as the output of this data acquisition, but the final output should depend largely on the ultimate use of the data.
-For example, it may make more sense to have the data in json and parquet format if it is going to be ingested by another tool.
+For example, it may make more sense to have the data as something like json / parquet if it is going to be ingested by another tool.

-An overview of the tables and how they are related can be found below, with more detailed information into proposed columns per table following.
+An overview of the tables and how they are related can be found below, as well as more detailed information into description and proposed columns per table.

 ```mermaid
 flowchart TB